-Planned national welfare benefit changes will have a predominantly negative impact on lower income households.
-Welfare spending is planned to reduce by £18bn by 2014-15 including housing and council tax plus other welfare benefits.
-This has a significant impact on those people on who are partially or totally dependent on benefits for their household income.
+Planned national welfare benefit changes will have a negative impact on lower income households.
+Welfare spending is planned to reduce by £18bn by 2014-15 including housing and council tax plus other welfare benefits and national debate suggests that further reductions could come forward for the future.
+This has a significant impact on those people on who are partially or totally dependant on benefits for their household income.

 Major changes are taking place to Housing Benefits.
 Young people are particularly affected with the single room rent restrictions on benefit paid being extended from those under 25 to those under 35 years old.
+This could lead to a need for more shared accommodation - which is already in high demand in Oxford as a University City.
 Debate is under way on the potential to the ending of Housing Benefit for those under 25 in the longer term.
 Over accommodation rules within the social rented sector and housing benefit non-dependant charges may mean families cannot offer a spare room to a family member or friend who is homeless.
 This could be either because they have needed to move to a smaller property and there is no spare bedroom or because they cannot financially afford to accommodate anyone.
 These regulations will also impact on families who foster children and could again impact on homelessness amongst younger people.
 Larger families will lose benefits as a result of a cap on total level of benefits paid to one household.
 Changes to the assessment of benefits for disabled people are likely to negatively affect some households.
-It is important to recognise that housing benefit changes affect those who claim the benefit due to low incomes and not just those on benefits.
+It is important to recognise that housing benefit changes affect those who claim the benefit due to low incomes and not just those not in work.